BlackGriever/Nintendont4CFGu/README.md

 * You can load a base64-encoded nincfg.bin from the command line (for loading specific games directly from Homebrew Channel entries; also see [NinCFGEditor](https://github.com/libertyernie/NinCFGEditor))
 * Controller shortcuts to swap buttons (Y/B vs. B/A) or exit Nintendont have been removed
+* There are new default mappings for the Classic Controller, Classic Controller Pro, and Wii U GamePad:
+    * Large left shoulder button: full L press
+    * Small left shoulder button: half L press
+    * Large right shoulder button: full R press
+    * Small right shoulder button: half R press
+    * Select / Minus: Z
-* Special controller overrides for the Classic Controller and Classic Controller Pro in certain games (these do not apply to other controllers):
+* Special controller overrides for the Classic Controller, Classic Controller Pro, and Wii U GamePad:
     * The Legend of Zelda: Four Swords Adventures
         * D-Pad => Left Stick
         * Select => D-Pad Down